+91 9212777224 Safari Booking

 History of Jim Corbett National Park

-At its inception, the park was named Hailey National Park.
-It was later renamed in honor of the renowned conservationist and naturalist Jim Corbett, who hunted tigers that had turned into man-eaters in Kumaon, Uttarakhand, from 1907 to 1939.
-Jim Corbett was a staunch believer in the conservation of the ecosystem and wildlife, especially tigers.
-Hence, Jim Corbett National Park was chosen as the venue for the inauguration of the 'Save the Tigers' project in India.
-Launched in 1973, one primary intent of Project Tiger is to maintain nature's ecological balance and conserve existing ecosystems.
-The project aims to foster a natural connection between the wildlife & flora of national parks and sanctuaries and the humans living nearby.
-It also promotes environmental awareness and preservation efforts.
+What originally began as the Hailey National Park, later came to be renamed in honor of the renowned conservationist and naturalist Jim Corbett, most known for hunting down man-eating tigers in the Kumaon region of Uttarakhand, from 1907 to 1939.
+Although a hunter himself, Jim Corbett was a staunch believer for the conservation of the ecosystem and wildlife, prominently tigers.
+Which is why it was Jim Corbett National Park that was chosen to inaugurate the ‘Save the Tigers’ project in India.
+Launched in 1973, the primary aim of Project Tiger was to maintain nature's ecological balance and conserve existing ecosystems for the conservation of tigers, along with developing a connection between man and wild, focusing especially around national parks and sanctuaries.
+Along with this the project also functions to create an awareness for the environment at large and practical efforts for preservation.

-Tourists from around the globe flock to Jim Corbett National Park, particularly from November to June, which is considered the optimal visiting period.
+From November to June, tourists from around can be seen visiting the Jim Corbett National Park, considered to be the best time to visit.
 During these months, visitors can explore the Indian wildlife through jungle safaris available from five tourism zones: Dhikala, Bijrani, Domunda, Jhirna, and Sonanadi.
-Corbett also offers thrilling activities such as rock climbing, rappelling, river crossing, and slithering, organized by nearby hotels & resorts.
-One of Corbett's highlights is its vibrancy - once you've explored the park, there are numerous attractions in and around the area, including the Garjia Temple, Kyari Camp, Sitabani Temple, Sitabani Forest Reserve, Bijrani, Dhangari Museum, Corbett Waterfalls, and Sunrise Point.
+The national park also offers thrilling activities such as rock climbing, rappelling, river crossing, and slithering, organized by nearby hotels & resorts.
+And once you’re done exploring the jungles of Jim Corbett’s national park, you can visit the many attractions in and around the area, such as the including the Garjia Temple, Kyari Camp, Sitabani Temple, Sitabani Forest Reserve, Bijrani, Dhangari Museum, Corbett Waterfalls, and the Sunrise Point.

 Flora in Jim Corbett National Park

-Surveying the entirety of the forest reveals a mixed deciduous landscape, predominantly consisting of trees such as sal, sissoo, and khair, complemented by shrubs like karonda and jhau.
-Beyond these, the park boasts savannah-like grasslands with species such as kansi, khus khus, tiger grass, and speargrass.
-This rich floral variety underpins the vibrant ecosystem of Corbett.
+The forests of CTR (Corbett Tiger Reserve) reveal to us a mixed deciduous landscape, predominantly consisting of trees such as sal, sissoo, and khair, along with shrubs like karonda and jhau, as well as different grass species such as kansi, khus khus, tiger grass, and speargrass.
+With an abundance of flora along its terrain, they form an important part of the ecosystem of the national park.

-Grasslands:Open grasslands in the park serve as vital grazing territories for animals like deer and elephants.
-Dominant grass species in these meadows include kansi, narkul, and khus-khus.
-Additionally, these grasslands are favored hunting grounds for predators.
+Grasslands:Grasslands in the national park serve as vital grazing territories for herbivore animals like deer and elephants, with the dominant grass species being that of kansi, narkul, and khus-khus, and are favored by predators as hunting grounds.

-Bengal Tiger: Boasting a significant tiger population, Corbett National Park ranks among the prime locations in India to witness these majestic creatures.
+Bengal Tiger: Due to their significant population, Jim Corbett National Park is among the top locations in India to witness the majestic, but endangered species of Bengal tigers.

-Asian Elephant: The park shelters a considerable number of Asian elephants, commonly seen roaming the grasslands and forests.
+Asian Elephant: The national park is also home to a significant population of Asian elephants that can be seen roaming the grasslands and forests of Jim Corbett.

 Leopard: Another apex predator in Corbett, leopards tend to be more elusive compared to tigers.

-Indian Sloth Bear: Best observed during early mornings or evenings, sloth bears are frequent residents of the park.
+Indian Sloth Bear: Best observed during early mornings or evenings, Indian Sloth Bear can be spotted frequenting the park often.

-Spotted Deer (Chital): Abundant in number, these deer are easily observed within the park.
+Spotted Deer (Chital): Abundant in population, the herbivore species of the Spotted Deer can be easily observed within the park.

-Gharial: Corbett provides sanctuary to the critically endangered gharial, residing in the park's rivers and water bodies.
+Gharial: Functioning as a safe haven to the critically endangered gharial, they can be found residing in the park’s rivers and water bodies.

-Birds: With over 600 species gracing its skies, Corbett is a birdwatcher's paradise.
-Noteworthy species include the great hornbill, crested serpent eagle, and the Himalayan kingfisher.
+Birds: Corbett is a birdwatcher's paradise and houses over 600 species of birds, with the great hornbill, crested serpent eagle, and the Himalayan kingfisher, forming some of the best.

 Safari in Corbett National Park

-Jim Corbett National Park, nestled in the embrace of the Shivalik Ranges, offers an immersive wildlife experience unlike any other.
-Visitors have the opportunity to delve deep into the Corbett forest via two primary modes of jungle safari: the Jeep Safari and the Canter Safari.
-While the allure of an elephant safari once beckoned many, it's important to note that currently, elephant safaris are banned in Corbett to prioritize the well-being of these majestic creatures.
-The park is divided into 7 popular safari zones, each boasting its own unique landscape and assortment of wildlife.
-As your vehicle meanders through the dense woods and open meadows, the thrill of possibly spotting a prowling tiger or a herd of deer heightens the jungle safari experience.
-The rustle of leaves, echoing bird calls, and the distant roars or trumpets, all converge to make a visit to Jim Corbett an unforgettable adventure.
+Visitors of the Jim Corbett Reserve can enjoy exploring its forests at a much closer level with the help of a jungle safari, with the options of getting to choose from either a Jeep Safari or a Canter Safari.
+Elephant safaris at Jim Corbett were once a fun way to explore its forests, today they remain banned to prioritize the health of these majestic elephants.
+For a convenient safari experience, the park has been divided into 7 popular safari zones, each of them offering a unique landscape and wildlife.
+As your vehicle travels through the dense woods and open meadows, the thrill of possibly spotting a prowling tiger or a herd of deer heightens the jungle safari experience.
+The rustle of leaves, echoing bird calls, and the distant roars or trumpets, all come together to make a visit to Jim Corbett an unforgettable adventure.

-At its inception, the park was named Hailey National Park.
-It was later renamed in honor of the renowned conservationist and naturalist Jim Corbett, who hunted tigers that had turned into man-eaters in Kumaon, Uttarakhand, from 1907 to 1939.
-Jim Corbett was a staunch believer in the conservation of the ecosystem and wildlife, especially tigers.
-Hence, Jim Corbett National Park was chosen as the venue for the inauguration of the 'Save the Tigers' project in India.
-Launched in 1973, one primary intent of Project Tiger is to maintain nature's ecological balance and conserve existing ecosystems.
-The project aims to foster a natural connection between the wildlife & flora of national parks and sanctuaries and the humans living nearby.
-It also promotes environmental awareness and preservation efforts.
+What originally began as the Hailey National Park, later came to be renamed in honor of the renowned conservationist and naturalist Jim Corbett, most known for hunting down man-eating tigers in the Kumaon region of Uttarakhand, from 1907 to 1939.
+Although a hunter himself, Jim Corbett was a staunch believer for the conservation of the ecosystem and wildlife, prominently tigers.
+Which is why it was Jim Corbett National Park that was chosen to inaugurate the ‘Save the Tigers’ project in India.
+Launched in 1973, the primary aim of Project Tiger was to maintain nature's ecological balance and conserve existing ecosystems for the conservation of tigers, along with developing a connection between man and wild, focusing especially around national parks and sanctuaries.
+Along with this the project also functions to create an awareness for the environment at large and practical efforts for preservation.

-Tourists from around the globe flock to Jim Corbett National Park, particularly from November to June, which is considered the optimal visiting period.
+From November to June, tourists from around can be seen visiting the Jim Corbett National Park, considered to be the best time to visit.
 During these months, visitors can explore the Indian wildlife through jungle safaris available from five tourism zones: Dhikala, Bijrani, Domunda, Jhirna, and Sonanadi.
-Corbett also offers thrilling activities such as rock climbing, rappelling, river crossing, and slithering, organized by nearby hotels & resorts.
-One of Corbett's highlights is its vibrancy - once you've explored the park, there are numerous attractions in and around the area, including the Garjia Temple, Kyari Camp, Sitabani Temple, Sitabani Forest Reserve, Bijrani, Dhangari Museum, Corbett Waterfalls, and Sunrise Point.
+The national park also offers thrilling activities such as rock climbing, rappelling, river crossing, and slithering, organized by nearby hotels & resorts.
+And once you’re done exploring the jungles of Jim Corbett’s national park, you can visit the many attractions in and around the area, such as the including the Garjia Temple, Kyari Camp, Sitabani Temple, Sitabani Forest Reserve, Bijrani, Dhangari Museum, Corbett Waterfalls, and the Sunrise Point.

-Surveying the entirety of the forest reveals a mixed deciduous landscape, predominantly consisting of trees such as sal, sissoo, and khair, complemented by shrubs like karonda and jhau.
-Beyond these, the park boasts savannah-like grasslands with species such as kansi, khus khus, tiger grass, and speargrass.
-This rich floral variety underpins the vibrant ecosystem of Corbett.
+The forests of CTR (Corbett Tiger Reserve) reveal to us a mixed deciduous landscape, predominantly consisting of trees such as sal, sissoo, and khair, along with shrubs like karonda and jhau, as well as different grass species such as kansi, khus khus, tiger grass, and speargrass.
+With an abundance of flora along its terrain, they form an important part of the ecosystem of the national park.

-Grasslands:Open grasslands in the park serve as vital grazing territories for animals like deer and elephants.
-Dominant grass species in these meadows include kansi, narkul, and khus-khus.
-Additionally, these grasslands are favored hunting grounds for predators.
+Grasslands:Grasslands in the national park serve as vital grazing territories for herbivore animals like deer and elephants, with the dominant grass species being that of kansi, narkul, and khus-khus, and are favored by predators as hunting grounds.

-Bengal Tiger: Boasting a significant tiger population, Corbett National Park ranks among the prime locations in India to witness these majestic creatures.
+Bengal Tiger: Due to their significant population, Jim Corbett National Park is among the top locations in India to witness the majestic, but endangered species of Bengal tigers

-Asian Elephant: The park shelters a considerable number of Asian elephants, commonly seen roaming the grasslands and forests.
+Asian Elephant: The national park is also home to a significant population of Asian elephants that can be seen roaming the grasslands and forests of Jim Corbett.

 Leopard: Another apex predator in Corbett, leopards tend to be more elusive compared to tigers.

-Indian Sloth Bear: Best observed during early mornings or evenings, sloth bears are frequent residents of the park.
+Indian Sloth Bear: Best observed during early mornings or evenings, Indian Sloth Bear can be spotted frequenting the park often.

-Spotted Deer (Chital): Abundant in number, these deer are easily observed within the park.
+Spotted Deer (Chital): Abundant in population, the herbivore species of the Spotted Deer can be easily observed within the park.

-Gharial: Corbett provides sanctuary to the critically endangered gharial, residing in the park's rivers and water bodies.
+Gharial: Functioning as a safe haven to the critically endangered gharial, they can be found residing in the park’s rivers and water bodies.

-Birds: With over 600 species gracing its skies, Corbett is a birdwatcher's paradise.
-Noteworthy species include the great hornbill, crested serpent eagle, and the Himalayan kingfisher.
+Birds: Corbett is a birdwatcher's paradise and houses over 600 species of birds, with the great hornbill, crested serpent eagle, and the Himalayan kingfisher, forming some of the best.

-Jim Corbett National Park, nestled in the embrace of the Shivalik Ranges, offers an immersive wildlife experience unlike any other.
-Visitors have the opportunity to delve deep into the Corbett forest via two primary modes of jungle safari: the Jeep Safari and the Canter Safari.
-While the allure of an elephant safari once beckoned many, it's important to note that currently, elephant safaris are banned in Corbett to prioritize the well-being of these majestic creatures.
-The park is divided into 7 popular safari zones, each boasting its own unique landscape and assortment of wildlife.
-As your vehicle meanders through the dense woods and open meadows, the thrill of possibly spotting a prowling tiger or a herd of deer heightens the jungle safari experience.
-The rustle of leaves, echoing bird calls, and the distant roars or trumpets, all converge to make a visit to Jim Corbett an unforgettable adventure.
+Visitors of the Jim Corbett Reserve can enjoy exploring its forests at a much closer level with the help of a jungle safari, with the options of getting to choose from either a Jeep Safari or a Canter Safari.
+Elephant safaris at Jim Corbett were once a fun way to explore its forests, today they remain banned to prioritize the health of these majestic elephants.
+For a convenient safari experience, the park has been divided into 7 popular safari zones, each of them offering a unique landscape and wildlife.
+As your vehicle travels through the dense woods and open meadows, the thrill of possibly spotting a prowling tiger or a herd of deer heightens the jungle safari experience.
+The rustle of leaves, echoing bird calls, and the distant roars or trumpets, all come together to make a visit to Jim Corbett an unforgettable adventure.

 Latest News